-The management of the Holding Company, based on its internal assessment, legal opinion, certain interim favourable regulatory orders and valuations, is of the view that the carrying value of the aforesaid investment of the Group in GEL, taking into account the matters described above in relation to the investments made by GEL in its aforementioned subsidiaries, is appropriate and accordingly, no adjustments to the aforesaid balance have been made in the accompanying Statement for the quarter ended 30 June 2020.
+The management of the Holding Company, based on its internal assessment, legal opinion, certain interim favourable regulatory orders and valuation assessment made by an external expert, is of the view that the carrying value of the aforesaid investment of the Group in GEL, taking into account the matters described above in relation to the investments made by GEL in its aforementioned subsidiaries, is appropriate and accordingly, no adjustments to the aforesaid balance have been made in the accompanying Statement for the quarter and period ended 30 September 2020.
 Our conclusion is not modified in respect of this matter.

-The above matters with respect to GWEL are also reported as emphasis of matter in the review report dated 24 July 2020 and 24 August 2020 issued by other firm of chartered accountants on the standalone financial results of GWEL and GEL, respectively, for the quarter ended 30 June 2020.
-Further, a separate section on material uncertainty of going concern has also been reported in the review reports issued by another firms of chartered accountants on the standalone financial results of GWEL and GEL, respectively, for the quarter ended 30 June 2020.
+The above matters with respect to GWEL are also reported as emphasis of matter in the review report dated 2 November 2020 issued by other firm of chartered accountants on the standalone financial results of GWEL and in the review report dated 6 November 2020 issued by us on the standalone financial results of GEL for the quarter and period ended 30 September 2020.
+Further, a separate section on material uncertainty of going concern has also been reported in the review report issued by another firm of chartered accountants on the standalone financial results of GWEL and in the review report issued by us on the standalone financial results GEL, for the quarter and period ended 30 September 2020.

 c.
-Note 9 to the accompanying Statement relating to certain claims and counter claims filed by GMR Power Corporation Limited ('GPCL'), (an erstwhile step down subsidiary of the Holding Company, now merged with GMR Generation Assets Limited ('GGAL'), a subsidiary of the Holding Company vide National Company Law Tribunal ('NCLT') order dated 13 March 2020), and Tamil Nadu Generation and Distribution Corporation Limited (TANGEDCO) which are pending before the Tamil Nadu Electricity Regulatory Commission as directed by the Honorable Supreme Court of India.
+Note 9 to the accompanying Statement relating to certain claims and counter claims filed by GMR Power Corporation Limited ('GPCL'), (an erstwhile step down subsidiary of the Holding Company, now merged with GMR Generation Assets Limited ('GGAL'), a subsidiary of the Holding Company vide National Company Law Tribunal ('NCLT') order dated 13 March 2020, and Tamil Nadu Generation and Distribution Corporation Limited (TANGEDCO) which are pending before the Tamil Nadu Electricity Regulatory Commission as directed by the Honorable Supreme Court of India.
 Based on its internal assessment and legal opinion, pending final outcome of the litigation, the management is of the view that no adjustments are required to be made to the accompanying Statement for the aforesaid matter.
 Our conclusion is not modified in respect of this matter.

-The above matter is also reported as an emphasis of matter in the review report dated 31 July 2020 issued by another firm of chartered accountants on the standalone financial results of GGAL for the quarter ended 30 June 2020.
+The above matter is also reported as an emphasis of matter in the review report dated 4 November 2020 issued by another firm of chartered accountants on the standalone financial results of GGAL for the quarter and period ended 30 September 2020.
+Further, considering the erosion of net worth and net liability position of GGAL, the auditor has also given a separate section on the material uncertainty relating to going concern in their review report.